ErranSousa/Minion_4/README.md

+# !!!
+Minion 4 IS IN DEVELOPMENT !!!
+##     See https://github.com/melissaomand/Minion_3 for the latest stable version

-# Minion 3 Install Instructions
+# Minion 4 Install Instructions

 ### Prepare a fresh install of raspbian on micro-sd card:

 &emsp; https://www.raspberrypi.org/software/

-&emsp; I highly recomend the raspberry pi foundation's rpi-imager
+&emsp; It is highly recommended to use the Raspberry Pi Imager

 ### Power Pi via micro-USB